 Had Kyd a real presence as a playwright, had he produced anything else even close to the level of Spanish Tragedy, had not so many besides himself shown similarly questionable credentials, had not this been a time rife with anonymity and pseudonyms, this late and passing mention might be sufficient to support the orthodox attribution, but given these problems, neither of these references, one made in passing 23 years after the other, is sufficient to make Kyd’s claim as author stick.

-Since most of Oxford’s protagonists at this date were young men his own age (Hal, Mercutio, Ironside, Hotspur, Lacey, James IV, Henry V, Richard II), that the progagonist in Spanish Tragedy was old enough to have a grown son seems an anomaly.
+Since most of Oxford’s protagonists at this time were young men his own age (Hal, Mercutio, Ironside, Hotspur, Lacey, James IV, Henry V, Richard II), that the progagonist in Spanish Tragedy was old enough to have a grown son seems an anomaly.
 But not if Bentley was a member of the Queen’s Men, and due to his stature as London’s foremost tragedian, deserving of a leading role.
 If so, he got a whopper.
-Following his death, Edward Alleyn became famous for his treatment of a man tortured into madness.
+Following his death, Edward Alleyn became famous for his interpretation of Hieronymo, a man tortured into madness by grief.

 What about Kyd then?